-Why mental health matters
+Why mental health and wellness matter

 The MHCC has been working to bring people with lived experience, caregivers, and healthcare providers together to accelerate change.
 We have created easy-to-use tools, guidelines, and youth-focused engagement resources that help everyone do their part to better understand mental illness and to use this understanding to bring about positive action.

 - HEADSTRONG, Youth Summit is an evidence-based anti-stigma initiative.
 It inspires youth ages 12-18 to Be Brave, Reach Out and Speak Up about mental health.
 Check our events for places and dates of planned summits.
-To host one in your community contact your Member of Parliament and tell them that you want a HEADSTRONG summit in your riding or download our toolkit.
+To host one in your community, contact your Member of Parliament and tell them that you want a HEADSTRONG summit in your riding or download our toolkit.

 - Food for Thought: A youth perspective on recovery-oriented practice is an animated video developed with our Youth Council.
 It breaks down what youth see as some of the core principles of recovery-oriented mental health and addiction services.
 Watch it and spread the word!

 - Caregivers are critical to recovery of people living with mental health problems.
 Tools and resources have been developed to support caregivers, whether relatives or people drawn from broader circles.